fullstack-development/developers-roadmap/backend/junior-1/haskell.md

     * How function composition operator is declared?
 What are its precedence and associativity?
     * Is function composition associative?
     * What is the associativity of function composition?
-      What if the associativity of function composition would have the opposite value to that which it has in Prelude, is there some other function in Prelude which operates the same (has the same semantics) as function composition operator (.), but has the opposite associativity?
+      Is there some other function in Prelude which operates the same (has the same semantics) as function composition operator (.), but has the opposite associativity?
 * Types:
   * What is a type in haskell?
 What is a type signature, what could it specify about a type and how it does that?